Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/managing-nodes/guide.en-gb.md

 ---
-title: Managing nodes and node pools
+title: How to manage nodes and node pools on an OVHcloud Managed Kubernetes cluster
-excerpt: 'Learn how to manage nodes and node pools in your Managed Kubernetes cluster using the OVHcloud Control Panel, the OVHcloud API, and the NodePools Custom Resource Definition (CRD)'
+excerpt: Learn how to manage nodes and node pools using the OVHcloud Control Panel, the OVHcloud API, and the NodePools Custom Resource Definition (CRD)
-updated: 2025-05-02
+updated: 2025-05-27
 ---

 ## Objective